Judge orders halt to Texas mask mandate ban in schools - NewsBreak

 Judge orders halt to Texas mask mandate ban in schools

-AUSTIN, Texas (AP) – A federal judge has ordered a halt to enforcement of the Texas mask mandate ban in the state’s schools.
+A federal judge on Wednesday ordered a halt to the enforcement of Texas' ban on mask mandates in the state's schools.

-U.S. District Judge Lee Yeakel ruled Wednesday in Austin that the ban ordered by Gov. Greg Abbott violated a federal law protecting disabled students’ access to public education.

-The nonprofit advocacy group Disabled Rights Texas argued that Abbott’s ban prohibited accommodations for disabled children particularly vulnerable to COVID-19.

 Messages seeking comment from Abbott's and Paxton's offices were not immediately returned Wednesday.